 There are few drug interactions with interferon.
-However, be sure to tell your medical provider or pharmacist about all the medications, supplements, and herbal products you take, whether prescribed, over-the-counter, or illicit, before starting this drug, and inform them of any changes as they happen.
+However, be sure to tell your medical provider or pharmacist about all the medications, supplements, and herbal products you take, whether prescribed, over-the-counter, or illicit, before starting this drug, and inform them of any changes to your medications as they happen.
 Caution is advised when taken with warfarin, phenytoin, or methadone.
 Methadone levels may increase due to interferon, so methadone levels and signs and symptoms of a stronger narcotic effect should be monitored.
-Use caution when used in combination with other medications with similar side effects, such as neutropenia, as this could cause worsening symptoms.
+Use caution when taken in combination with other medications with similar side effects, such as neutropenia, as this could cause worsening symptoms.